DevExpress/devextreme-reactive/packages/dx-react-common/docs/guides/custom-theme.md

 ```
 Here a component passes props as-is to the underlying Semantic UI component.

-But there are also other templates that receive grid-specific data via props and a different approach is required.
+But there are also other components that receive grid-specific data via props and a different approach is required.
 These properties are described in a related plugin docs under section 'Interfaces'.
 Let's take a `tableCell` component for example.
 It receives props of type [Table.DataCellProps](https://devexpress.github.io/devextreme-reactive/react/grid/docs/reference/table/#tabledatacellprops).
 As you can see, some of these properties - such as `tableColumn`, `row`, `value` - are unknown to React, hence we should destructure the props.

 Below is a `tableCell` component illustrating props destructuring.
 ```jsx